 \citet{gooskens2004perceptive} carried out a listening experiment using the recordings of the Norwegian dataset.
 A total of 15 groups of raters (high school pupils, one group per dialect area) were asked to judge each speaker on a 10-point scale.
 A score of 1 was given when the pronunciation of the speaker was perceived to be similar to the rater's own dialect, while a score of 10 indicated that the pronunciation of the speaker was maximally dissimilar from the rater's own dialect.
 The average duration of the speech samples was about 31 seconds.

 On average, each group consisted of 19 listeners (48\% male and 52\% female) with a mean age of 17.8 years.
 For the majority of their life (16.7 years, on average), raters had lived in the place where their dialect was spoken.
-Only 3\% of the raters reported to never speak their local dialect.
-About 81\% of the raters reported to use their dialect always or often.
+Only 3\% of the raters reported to never speak in their local dialect.
+About 81\% of the raters reported to use their dialect often or always.
 The consistency of the ratings was not reported by \citet{gooskens2004perceptive}.